 - Read the Instructions.
 This is #1 for a reason.
 I can’t say that they are written very succinctly, but they do make sense if you take the time to read them.

-- Change Pressure Limiting Valve if Above 1,000 Feet.
-If this applies to where you are, the pressure limiting valve needs to be changed from the installed (black) to extra (green).
+- Change the Pressure Limiting Valve if Above 1,000 Feet.
+If this applies to where you are, the pressure limiting valve needs to be changed from the installed (black) to the extra (green).
 This is easy to do and just pops in and out.

-- Use Canning Rack.
+- Use a Canning Rack.
 There is a steamer rack (disc with holes) or a canner rack (wire) use the canning rack if you are canning.